mkouhei/d.palmtb.net/2012/11/27/python_ldap.rst

 Compare and modify
 ------------------

 To detect changed data, use compare_s().
-Prepare below data.
-First argument is dn, second argument is attribute name, third argument is value (valu is not list).
+To need to prepare below data.
+First argument is dn, second argument is attribute name, third argument is value (value is not list).

 Compare
 ^^^^^^^